 Questions?

-If you have any questions concerning your procedure, please call Palm Beach Gardens Medical Center at (561) 622-1411 or contact the Cardiac Institute of the Palm Beaches at (561) 296-5225.
+If you have any questions concerning your procedure, please contact the Cardiac Institute of the Palm Beaches at (561) 296-5225.

 American Heart Association: What is Coronary Angioplasty?